DilithRasanjana/Pataslk-/README.md

 See the `pubspec.yaml` file for a complete list of dependencies.

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0, January 2004 - see the LICENSE file for details.